cyberspace1902/Cyber-Space-Guide/OwnAccOnline/index.md

 ## Please note:
 * Skip to Step 4 if you know how to use Steam.
 * You have to run Greenluma everytime you play the game.
-* Please redo Step 4 if the game shows **Purchase** & kick out from game by another computer.
+* Please redo Step 4 if the game shows **Purchase** or kick out from game by another computer.

 ## Easy Tutorial:
 1. Login the account we provide and download the game.